windupmerchant/windupmerchant.github.io/_posts/2021-4-13-Tucumcari.md

 ---
 layout: post
-title: Tucumcari
+title: Tucumcari, New Mexico
 ---

 Woke up, this morning, on the shores of Lake McClellan.
 It was completely new sight, as we'd arrived in the dark.
 Getting in was harrowing, with long stretches of the I-40 under construction, traffic winnowed into one lane, or the other, in some insane cone-wrangled, miles-long semi-truck slalom.
 Finding an exit was a hair-raising exercise in patience and squinting.

 We'd blown straight through Amarillo.
 I was driving.
 It's a big town (or a little city) of 200k people.
 Something like two and a quarter SF Bay Peninsula cities.

 Lunch was an under-dressed salad parked in the lot of the only grocer in Tucumcari.
 That's a funny town, Tucumcari.
 Real, real run-down, it straddles a good bit of Route 66 and that's told by the funky motels and boarded-up tourist stops.
 I can only imagine that trundling down Route 66 at one's own speed must've once been a real scene, but now the interstate's blown all that up.
-There's no reason to stop in Tucumcari, anymore, except if you're deliberately avoiding Amarillo.
+There's no reason to stop in Tucumcari, anymore, except if you're desperate to get your shoppingh done before you hit Amarillo.

 I am trying to remember the name of the Edo-period Japanese tourism-themed board game I bought two or three years back.
 Players assume the role of a pedestrian traveler going along the main road, and score points by purchasing sets of souvenirs, thriftily exploring local cuisine, and meeting colorful strangers on the road.
 I can't help but see the parallels in our current peregrinations, and I take some satisfaction in considering how well we're scoring.
 I can't help but think we'd have done better at the height of Route 66, or some such, but of course we couldn't then have done in a month what we're doing now.